korowai/framework/docs/sphinx/components/ldap/exceptions.rst

 Ldap Exceptions
 ---------------

-Ldap component uses exceptions quite extensively.
-Most of errors are reported to caller by throwing exceptions.

-Custom exceptions of the Ldap component are defined in :namespace:`Korowai\\Component\\Ldap\\Exception <Korowai\\Component\\Ldap\\Exception>` namespace.
+:ref:`Ldap Component <TheLdapComponent>` uses exceptions to report most of errors.
+Exceptions used by :ref:`TheLdapComponent` are defined in :namespace:`Korowai\\Component\\Ldap\\Exception <Korowai\\Component\\Ldap\\Exception>` namespace.
 The following exception classes are currently defined: